 Moreover, power plants in New England are scheduled to shut down in the next few years.
 The Vermont Yankee Nuclear Power Station, which produces three-quarters of Vermont's in-state electricity generation, is planned to shut down in late 2014.
 Several old coal and oil power plants across New England are also expected to retire by 2020.
+However, this capacity may be offset by new generation within New England.
 In total, these plants amount to over 8,000 MW of electricity generation (ISO New England 2013).